Updated August 31, 2023

 If your dumpster is filled too high, you'll have to remove the excess yourself or be charged a fee if the dumpster company does it for you.

-If your dumpster exceeds the weight allowance, you'll have to pay for the overage fees after it's weighed at the landfill or recycling facility.
+If your items exceed the dumpster's weight allowance, you'll have to pay for the overage fees after it's weighed at the landfill or recycling facility.

 Rent from a Local Dumpster Provider

-We also recommend getting quotes from at least two or three providers to ensure you get the best service and price possible.
+We recommend getting at least three different quotes to ensure you get the best price and customer service.